These discounted stocking stuffers are worth buying now

 - At 48% off, this Basic Terry Collection Waffle Dishtowel Set is an excellent gift for new homeowners.

-- This Simple Modern Water Bottle is available at a 30% discount.
+- These Simple Modern Water Bottles are available at a 48% discount.

 - This Anerong Garlic Press has slicing and crushing functions.
-It’s available for 24% off.
+It’s available for 24% off during Black Friday.

 - This convenient Magnetic Measuring Spoon Set is 24% off.